-For the Associate of Applied Science Degree program
+For the degree program

-CA121A Keyboarding A (if less than 25 wpm)1
+CA121A Keyboarding A (if less than 25 wpm)

-CIS101 Introduction to Microcomputer Applications 3 3
+CIS101 Introduction to Microcomputer Applications 3

-RD115 Academic Thinking and Reading3 3
+RD115 Academic Thinking and Reading3

-SSP112 Effective Learning3 3
+SSP112 Effective Learning3

-WR115 Introduction to Composition4 ļ
+WR115 Introduction to Composition4

-If you have questions about the requirements, contact Advising and Counseling Services at 503.399.5120 or Hospitality Management program staff at 503.584.7553 or e-amail paul.davis@chemeketa.edu.
+If you have questions about the requirements, contact Hospitality Management program staff at 503.584.7540.
 Failure to be assessed may delay your entry into program classes.